Welcome Creative Hub

 504 Wharf Road, Lillyfield

-You’re invited… to participate in creative workshops at the Welcome Creative Hub leading up to Refugee Week 2019 celebrations.
+You’re invited to participate in one of two interactive 6-week creative workshops at the Welcome Creative Hub at the Community Refugee Welcome Centre (CRWC) in Lilyfield.

 The Welcome Creative Hub is a project run by the *Community Refugee Welcome Centre (CRWC) in close collaboration with Settlement Services International (SSI) and is supported by funding from the Inner West Council.